Price Controls: When Politicians Try to Fix Markets

 Sound familiar?
 This is where politicians swoop in like superheroes, promising to save the day with price controls.
 But here's the thing - economics doesn't care about your feelings, and markets have a habit of fighting back in ways that would make a Marvel villain jealous.

-When Renters Win: The Price Ceiling Chronicles
+When Renters Win in IB Economics: The Price Ceiling Chronicles

 Right now in the UK, we're seeing this play out in real-time.
 The SNP government limited rent increases and banned evictions between September 2022 and April 2024, whilst rents increased 7.8% annually to £1,386 a month in England, rose 8.9% to £792 in Wales and 5.7% to £1,001 in Scotland.
 It's like watching a slow-motion car crash, but with more complicated graphs.

 When politicians impose a price ceiling below the market equilibrium (that sweet spot where supply meets demand), they're essentially playing economic whack-a-mole.
-Sure, you've stopped prices from rising, but now you've got a massive shortage because:
+Sure, you've stopped prices from rising, but now you've got a massive shortage of properties because:

-• Quantity demanded > Quantity supplied (basic maths, innit?)
+Quantity demanded > Quantity supplied (basic maths, innit?)

-• Landlords think "sod this" and convert flats to Airbnbs or sell up
+Landlords think "sod this" and convert flats to Airbnbs or sell up

-• New housing development slows to a crawl because the returns are not worth the hassle
+New housing development slows to a crawl because the returns are not worth the hassle

-The Unintended Consequences (Plot Twist!)
+The Unintended Consequences (IB Economics in disguise)

 Remember how I said markets fight back?
 Here's where it gets interesting.
 Housing quality declines because if a landlord can't recoup the costs to make the home in a desired condition then the landlord won't make the repairs.